 How to Measure the ROI of SEO

 Measuring SEO’s return on investment puts the impact of SEO into perspective.
-You can show company decision-makers how SEO has generated traffic, leads, and sales, for example, which can lead to continued investment in this strategy.
+For example, you can show company leaders how SEO has generated traffic, leads, and sales, which can lead to continued investment in this strategy.

 What is SEO ROI?